hirusha-adi/hirusha/blog/2024-09-19-github-security-vuln-scam/index.md

 The stealer connects to several unknown hosts, likely for redundancy.
 If one IP or domain gets taken down, the stealer can still communicate with others.

-Suricata, an open-source intrusion detection system, has identified this as the "LUMMA Stealer."
+Suricata, an open-source intrusion detection system, has identified this as the ["LUMMA Stealer"](https://malpedia.caad.fkie.fraunhofer.de/details/win.lumma)

 ![alt text](image-7.png)